kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 For security reasons, volume mounts should set the [`noexec`] and `ro` (read-only) options by default.

+Note: in the process of mounting images into the container's rootfs, there may need to be intermediate mounts created.
+This is especially relevant if the CRI implementation wishes to support one image being mounted with multiple different SELinux labels.
+If that's done, the CRI implementation is responsible for cleaning up that additional mount.

 ##### Filesystem representation

 Container Runtimes are expected to manage a `mountpoint`, which is a single